Research Degrees Student Handbook

 If you are studying for the Master of Research (MRes), some parts of this handbook don’t apply to you.
 Part 6 and Section 7.3 provide information for MRes students only.

 The regulations relating to research degree qualifications are given in Part 7.
-Our Student Regulations which apply to all Open University students are published on our website at: www.open.ac.uk/essential-documents
+Our Student Regulations which apply to all Open University students are published on our website at www.open.ac.uk/students/charter/essential-documents

 The Codes of Practice set out a framework for the conduct of research students and their supervisors, and serve as a standard for external audits and research degree appeals.
 Policies on a range of issues are provided in this part.

-Procedures for making a formal complaint or appeal.
+Procedures for making a formal appeal or complaint.

 You will find a wealth of information about the University, our research degrees, and your student registration online.